Federal Reserve under growing pressure to reform system, goals

 It may be one reason why the organizers changed the dress code for the evening, usually a suited and booted affair, to casual attire.

-So far three other Fed policymakers, New York's William Dudley, Cleveland's Loretta Mester and Boston's Eric Rosengren, are also scheduled to show up.
+So far three other Fed policymakers, New York's William Dudley, Cleveland's Loretta Mester and Boston's Eric Rosengren, are also scheduled to attend.

-A Fed spokesman said Federal Reserve Governor Lael Brainard from the Washington-based Board of Governors also plans to attend the meeting.
+A Fed spokesman had no immediate comment on whether any members of the Fed's Washington-based Board of Governors would also attend the meeting.

 The activists will look to build on their proposals, put forward in conjunction with former top Fed policy adviser Andrew Levin, to make the Fed's 12 regional banks government entities.
 The Fed is the world's only major central bank that is not fully public.